yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software.md

 ## Install API Portal software

+To install API Portal:

-1. Download the installation package for your OS from Axway Support at [https://support.axway.com](https://support.axway.com/), and upload it to your host machine.
+1. Download the installation package for your OS from [Axway Support](https://support.axway.com/), and upload it to your host machine.
 2. Log in to the host machine as the `root` user.
 3. Extract the installation package: